We Tested 11 Soaker Hoses—Our Favorite Will Save You Time in the Garden

 Coverage Area

 Expect a typical soaker hose to saturate an average of 6 to 12 inches on either side of the hose.
-Coverage will also depend, however, on how long the watering cycle lasts.
+Coverage will also depend, however, on the duration of the watering cycle.
 A watering cycle of 1 hour will result in a broader spread of moisture than a cycle of just 30 minutes.

 Pressure Rating